thomaswp/thomaswp.github.io/content/project/snap-replay/index.md

 </div>
 ```

-If a student choses an incorrect answer, the instructor can provide an explanation on the relevant slide.
+If a student chooses an incorrect answer, the instructor can provide an explanation on the relevant slide.

 {{< figure src="mcq-hint.png" >}}

 ### Student Impact

-I've been using Snap Videos in my class (and a colleague's section) for a few years now, and students have received it very well.
-It often shows up unprompted in end-of-semester evaluations.
+I've been using Snap Videos in my class (and a colleague's section) for a few years now, and students have received the videos very well.
+Praise for the videos often shows up unprompted in end-of-semester evaluations.
 For example:

 > The interactive videos for homework were very helpful, and this class is one of the few I think that truly benefit from the 'flipped classroom'.